-Resource Centers / Offices: We have 5 staffed resource centers around the province where families can receive information and support.
+Resource Centers / Offices: We have 6 staffed resource centres around the province where families can receive information and support.
 Our resources include a complete selection of brochures and fact sheets as well as books, audio-visual materials, journals, and newsletters.

 Bilingual toll free support line accessible throughout New Brunswick: This toll-free line is used by families and individuals with the disease who have questions, or require support or information.
 We answer over 600 calls per year on our toll-free line, and send out over 700 free comprehensive information kits to families.

 Free bilingual resources: We provide comprehensive information kits to families to help them to navigate and plan for the Alzheimer journey.
 Our free resources include information sheets and brochures, as well as a free lending and video library.